colinangusmackay/recipes/sauces/sweet-and-sour.md

 2. Slowly add and mix in the cornflour.
 3. Add the sugar and stir in until it has dissolved into the mix.
 4. Add the rice vinegar and the syrup from the lychees, along with the ginger and Chinese 5 spice.
-5. Chop the lycees in to small pieces and add to the sauce pan.
+5. Chop the lychees in to small pieces and add to the sauce pan.
 6. Increase the heat and bring to the boil.
 7. Once boiling reduce the heat and simmer for 5 minutes.

 ### Notes

-Add more sugar if you prefer it sweeter, add more rice vinegar if you prefer the sour side.
+**Sweet or sour**: Add more sugar if you prefer it sweeter, add more rice vinegar if you prefer the sour side.

-Molasses will produce a dark rich sauce, the brown sugar or caster sugar will produce lighter sauces.
+**Sauce colour**: Molasses will produce a dark rich sauce, the brown sugar or caster sugar will produce lighter sauces.

-If you prefer the sauce to be quite thick use two teaspoons of cornflour.
+**Thickness**: If you prefer the sauce to be quite thick use two teaspoons of cornflour.

-Not all Chinese 5 spice mixes are the same.
+**Spices**: Not all Chinese 5 spice mixes are the same.
 The name refers to the 5 different types of spice not the number of spices in the mix or a specific selection of spices.
 You may like to experiment with mixes to find one you quite like. (e.g. Asda Chinese 5 Spice, at the time of writing, does not contain onion or garlic, while others do.)